Kord-Extensions/kord-extensions/docs/docs/concepts/checks.md

 If an event is unsupported, then each of the below functions will return `null`.
 Please note that there are some events that these functions do support that may themselves return a nullable value when queried.

+As interaction events generally only contain `Snowflake`s, most of the below functions will query the Kord cache or REST when dealing with them.

 Name                  | Return Type       | Notes
 :-------------------- | :---------------: | :-------------------------------------------------------------------------------------